johnbe4/getSeoSitemap/README.md

 Mailto URLs with will not be included into sitemap.<br>
 URLs inside pdf files will not be scanned and will not be included into sitemap.<br>
-**You must use only absolute URLs inside the site.<br>** Before saving the new sitemap.xml and sitemap.xml.gz, this script creates two backup copies of the previous ones if they already exist.<br>
+**You must use only absolute URLs inside the site.<br>** Before saving the new sitemap.xml.gz, this script creates a backup copy of the previous one if it already exists.<br>
-Those two copies will be named sitemap.back.xml and sitemap.back.xml.gz.<br>
+This copy will be named sitemap.back.xml.gz.<br>
-There are not any automatic functions to submit updated sitemap to google or bing.<br>
+There is not any automatic function to submit updated sitemap to google or bing.<br>
 That is because I discovered search engines prefer submission by their webmaster tools.<br>
 In fact, submitting sitemap by their own link, they never update the last submission time inside webmaster tools.<br>
-It checks page title amd page size to improve SEO.<br>
+This script checks page title amd page size to improve SEO.<br>
 There is not any maximum limit of URLs number to scan and to add to sitemap.<br>

 Using getSeoSitemap, you will be able to give a better surfing experience to your clients.<br>